project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

  SCL | Serial Clock Line

 **Note that the I2C-protocol uses 7-bits addresses and a read/write bit.
-In some cases an 8-bit address is mentioned, the original designer of the protocol Phillips sometimes also falls into this trap.**
+In some cases an 8-bit address is mentioned, the original designer of the protocol, Philips, sometimes also falls into this trap.**

   ***